 Prior to entering academia, Professor Kim accumulated accounting and finance industry experience in various roles.
 He worked as a budget analyst at American Airlines, preparing operating and capital budget for the airline’s airport operations.
 Prior to that, he worked as a debt capital markets analyst at Barclays Capital, facilitating companies to issue corporate bonds.
 He also worked at Lehman Brothers as a credit risk management research analyst.
-Additionally, as an undergraduate student, he worked as a summer intern at Banc of America Securities in syndicated loan origination and at a boutique investment bank specializing in mergers and acquisitions.
+Additionally, as an undergraduate student, he worked as a summer intern at Banc of America Securities in syndicated loan origination for gaming and real estate companies, and at a boutique investment bank specializing in community bank mergers and acquisitions.

-Professor Kim teaches managerial accounting to Rotman Commerce students.
+Professor Kim has taught managerial accounting to Rotman Commerce and Full-time MBA students.

 View Curriculum Vitae

 Debt Capital Markets Analyst; Investment Grade Bond Origination, Barclays Capital, Inc.